 \section{Background}

 \textbf{Problem Setting.} Our interest is in data-driven emulation of physical systems, specifically at the level of continuum operators.
 That is, for an arbitrary physics-driven spatiotemporal system $S$, we model the evolution of continuous-valued state variable $\vu^{S}(\vx, t): \prod_{i \in [d]}[0, L^S_i]\ \times [0, \infty) \to \mathbb R^q$ where $d$ denotes the number of spatial dimensions and $q$ the number of observed fields.
 For modeling purposes, the system is discretized in both space and time.
 A snapshot $\vu^S_{t} \in \mathbb R^{N^S}$ represents the value of state variable $\vu^S$ at $N^S$ spatial discretization points at time $t$.
-We use the notation $\Delta(\cdot)$ to denote the difference between two consecutive quantities in sequence, for instance $\Delta \vu^S_{T+{\Delta t}} = \vu^S_{T+{\Delta t}} - \vu^S_{T}$.
-For simplicity, we will drop the superscript $S$ and refer to space and time indices by integer values when the meaning is apparent.
+We use the notation $\Delta(\cdot)$ to denote the difference between two consecutive quantities in sequence, for instance $\Delta \vu^S_{t+{\Delta t}} = \vu^S_{t+{\Delta t}} - \vu^S_{t}$.
+We will drop the superscript $S$ and refer to space and time indices by integer values when the meaning is apparent.

-Often these systems' evolutions will be accurately described by known partial differential equations; however, for a foundation model, we do not want to limit ourselves to operating only in such environments.
-Instead, we adopt a broader pretraining objective: to identify a model $\mathcal M$ such that for any system $S$ sampled from a distribution over physical systems, given a sequence of $\tau$ snapshots $\mU^S_t = [\vu^S_{t-\tau\Delta t}, \dots, \vu^S_t]$ we have that:
+Often these systems' evolutions will be described by known partial differential equations; however, for a foundation model, we do not want to limit ourselves to operating only in such settings.
+Instead, we adopt a broader pretraining objective: to identify a model $\mathcal M$ such that for any system $S$ sampled from a distribution over physical systems, given a sequence of $\tau$ snapshots $\mU^S_t = [\vu^S_{t-\tau\Delta t}, \dots, \vu^S_t]$ we have:

-We discuss the trade-offs inherent to the use of history rather than known parameters (PDE coefficients, explicit constitutive models, etc) in Appendix \ref{app:advection_comp}.
-In this work, we simplify this objective by using uniformly spaced samples in time such that the model must infer the relative timescales of physical processes from the behavior of the provided historical snapshots.
+We discuss the trade-offs inherent to the use of history vs. known parameters (PDE coefficients, explicit constitutive models, etc) in Appendix \ref{app:advection_comp}.
+In this work, we use uniformly spaced samples in time such that the model must infer the relative timescales of physical processes from the behavior of the provided historical snapshots.